 Symptoms of Alzheimer’s and Dementia

 Dementia is a general term that refers to degenerative cognitive diseases.
-Alzheimer’s disease is one type of such a disease, and it’s the most prevalent one.
-Recognizing early symptoms of Alzheimer’s is important, because it allows you to get those affected the care they need from the start.
+Alzheimer’s disease is one type of disease, and it’s the most prevalent one.
+Recognizing the early symptoms of Alzheimer’s is important because it allows you to get those affected the care they need from the start.
 The following symptoms are common for individuals with dementia or Alzheimer’s:

 - Incontinence: This is a symptom commonly experienced during dementia or Alzheimer’s later stages.
 When the disease progresses, the individuals affected lose control over their own bodies.

 - Agitation: When individuals affected by dementia and Alzheimer’s are unable to remember something or cannot communicate with other people clearly, they can feel frustrated and become agitated.
 Furthermore, experiencing mood swings is common in Alzheimer’s and dementia patients.

 With caregivers from Assisting Hands Home Care, you can trust that your elderly loved ones will be safe.
 Caregivers will make sure outside-access doors are locked to prevent seniors from leaving their homes as they wander.
 Furthermore, our caregivers will walk with clients as they wander to ensure their safety and will address agitation with positive reinforcement.